henrythedj/git4viking/README.txt

 Git

-Git this joke over with
+Git this joke over with, man